Rate Watch

 About NetRate Mortgage's Rate Watch

-NetRate Mortgage tracks daily mortgage rates sourced directly from our wholesale lending partners.
-Unlike survey-based averages from Freddie Mac or Bankrate, our data reflects actual wholesale pricing available to mortgage brokers — updated every business day.
+NetRate Mortgage tracks daily mortgage rates sourced directly from our lender partners.
+Unlike survey-based averages from Freddie Mac or Bankrate, our data reflects actual rates available to licensed mortgage brokers — updated every business day.

 The national average rate shown on this page comes from Freddie Mac's Primary Mortgage Market Survey (PMMS), published weekly.
 This survey-based rate includes approximately 0.7 discount points and reflects retail pricing offered directly to consumers by banks and lenders.

-The spread between wholesale and retail rates exists because retail lenders build their margin, overhead, and profit into the rate they quote you.
-When you work with a mortgage broker like NetRate Mortgage, you access wholesale pricing and pay a transparent broker fee instead — typically resulting in a lower overall cost.
+The difference between broker pricing and retail pricing exists because retail lenders build their margin, overhead, and profit into the rate they quote you.
+When you work with a mortgage broker like NetRate Mortgage, you access lender pricing directly and pay a transparent broker fee instead — typically resulting in a lower overall cost.

 Our rate history data begins in December 2025 and grows every day.
 This proprietary dataset tracks rates by credit score tier (760+, 740-759, 700-719) for a standard purchase scenario: $400,000 loan amount, 75% LTV, single-family residence.